Master of Arts in Psychology

 Career Pathways

-Graduates of UWest’s MFT program are prepared for roles such as:
+Graduates of UWest’s MCC program are prepared for roles such as:

 - Licensed Marriage and Family Therapist (LMFT) – Work in private practice, clinics, and hospitals.